ScholzDaniel/ConformalSNN/README.md

 `pip install -r requirements.txt`

+Git LFS is used to store larger files, make sure it is available on your system.
+Initialize once via

+`git lfs install`

 ## 👷 Project Files
 All python files with the prefix "run_" are the main files to be run.